piyushsh/pcf-study-notes/files/09-Blue-Green-Deployments.md

 - What is a blue-green deployment?
 Why would you use it?

 > it's a technique that reduces downtime and risk by running two identical production environments called Blue and Green.
+At any time, only one of the environments is live, with the live environment serving all production traffic.
+For this example, Blue is currently live and Green is idle.

 > This technique can eliminate downtime due to application deployment.
 Blue-green deployment also reduces risk; if something unexpected happens with your new version on Green, you can immediately roll back to the last version by switching back to Blue.